 Keep a Close Eye on Your Spending

-No guide to cancel cable is complete without a discussion of how to manage your streaming.
-Cable and satellite providers like to make you think that you should stay with what you have for eternity.
+No guide to canceling cable is complete without discussing how to manage your streaming.
+Cable and satellite providers like to make you think you should stay with what you have for eternity.

-Thanks to being contract free, that’s not the case with streaming.
-You can and should cancel when you wish.
+Thanks to being contract-free, that’s not the case with streaming.
+You can and should cancel when you want.

 If you haven’t watched something on a service in a month or two, it’s time to cancel.
-You can always go back and watch content when ready or there’s something you want to watch.
+You can always go back and watch content when you are ready or if there’s something you want to watch.

 Furthermore, if there’s a new series coming to a service, wait until it’s over.
 Then, sign up for the platform, binge the show in a month, and cancel when done.